 - Starter Booklet

 The initial setup process for the Halo tracker is super easy and convenient.
-You set up the fitness tracker in just a couple of minutes and your new tracker is ready to put to the test!
+You set up the fitness tracker in just a couple of minutes, and your new tracker is ready to put to the test!

-Amazon Halo Setup – Basics
+Amazon Halo Setup – the basics

 How do I know if the Halo Band is charging?

-When you first charge the device, you will see a blinking white light suggesting that your tracker is ready to be paired with your mobile device.
+When you first charge the device, you see a blinking white light suggesting that your tracker is ready to be paired with your mobile device.

-Tap on ‘OK’ to get started with the pairing.
+- Tap on ‘OK’ to get started with the pairing.

-Set up your Amazon Halo Fitness Tracker
+Set up your Amazon Halo Fitness Tracker with the app

-The initial setup process was a breeze!
+The initial pairing process was a breeze!

-This information is used to calculate accurate calories and other workout related metrics.
+This information is used to calculate accurate calories and other workout-related metrics.

 The setup process guides you through setting up notifications.
 You can set up notifications to alert you when your Band is fully charged and ready.

-The easiest way to verify that your setup was correct is to launch the Amazon Halo app and tap on the ‘Live’ tab ( The second icon from the bottom.
+The easiest way to verify that your setup was correct is to launch the Amazon Halo app and tap on the ‘Live’ tab from the bottom.

 If you do not see the heart rate data, you are not set up correctly and should restart the process.